-At the State Final Tournament, eligible high school Boys' tennis coaches shall follow this procedure.
+At the State Final tournament, eligible high school girls' tennis coaches shall follow this procedure.

 a.
-A maximum of four (4) Boys' tennis coaches shall be allowed on the state final roster.
+A maximum of four (4) girls' tennis coaches shall be allowed on the state final roster.
 Only coaches whose names appear on the on-line List of Participants will be allowed to coach unless written notification from the school's Principal verifies the eligibility of a coach.
-Schools may only submit the names of those coaches who are in compliance with IHSA By Law 2.070.
+Schools may only submit the names of those coaches who are in compliance with IHSA by law 2.070.